Trigeminal Neuralgia (Tic Douloureux)

 Renowned Expertise in Trigeminal Neuralgia Treatment

-Dr. McLaughlin has successfully treated trigeminal neuralgia for over 15 years, and PBS’s affiliation with leading research hospitals keeps our centers at the forefront of breakthrough treatment techniques for trigeminal, occipital and glossopharyngeal neuralgias.
+Dr. McLaughlin has successfully treated trigeminal neuralgia for over 15 years, and PBSSM’s affiliation with leading research hospitals keeps our centers at the forefront of breakthrough treatment techniques for trigeminal, occipital and glossopharyngeal neuralgias.

 Request an Appointment